How to Get Residency in Mexico for Living, Working or Retiring in Mexico.

 The Process of Applying for Residency in Mexico

 You have to start the process in your country of origin and obtain the visa allowing you to enter Mexico with the intent of applying for residency through the Mexican Embassy.
+Again – this process and the requirements can vary between different Embassies and Consulates in different countries as well as within the same country!

 Once in Mexico, the first step is to complete and print a form online and make a payment of the application fee.
 The form, as you would expect, is in Spanish.
 The form and payment receipt must then be taken to a consulate or embassy.
 You will be required to submit a number of documents to support your application such as photographs, birth and marriage certificates, proof of income or bank statements, payslips, if applicable and any other documents that are on the list supplied by the embassy.
-All documents should be notarized confirming their authenticity and officially translated in to Spanish.
+All documents should be notarized confirming their authenticity and officially translated into Spanish.

 After a ten-day period, you need to return to the embassy where you submitted your application to have your fingerprints taken.
 A medical examination may also be required.
 Following this visit, and providing you have been approved, the next step is to wait for your Clave Unica Population Register or CURP card.
 This serves as your I.D. and proof of residency status.

 The government bureaucracy in Mexico could be as slow as just about everywhere else in the world.
 But, comparing the Mexican Immigration system to other countries getting your residency visa for living in Mexico is actually not bad at all.
-And with patience and perseverance you will get there in the end and join over a million other expats who are enjoying the good life that working, living, and retiring in Mexico has to offer.
+And with patience and perseverance, you will get there in the end and join over a million other expats who are enjoying the good life that working, living, and retiring in Mexico has to offer.